-Working capital was \$17.6 million as at September 30, 2020, an increase of \$18.6 million compared to the \$1.0 million deficiency as at March 31, 2020.
-The Fourth Amending Agreement, in effect as of September 30, 2020, has a maturity date of July 1, 2022.
-As that maturity date is twelve months after the reporting date, classification has reverted back to long-term.
+Working capital was \$20.4 million as at December 31, 2020, an increase of \$21.4 million compared to the \$1.0 million deficiency as at March 31, 2020.
+During the interim period ended September 30, 2020, the term loan maturity was extended to July 1, 2022 under the Fourth Amending Agreement.
+Accordingly, as the maturity date is twelve months after the reporting date, classification of the term loan reverted back to long-term.
 The Second Amending Agreement, in effect as of March 31, 2020, had a maturity date of September 26, 2020.
 As that maturity date fell within twelve months of the reporting date, all indebtedness was classified as current.
-On a pro-forma basis (after giving effect to the Fourth Amending Agreement), the working capital as at March 31, 2020 was \$17.7 million, such that normalized working capital has decreased by \$0.1 million as at September 30, 2020.
+On a pro-forma basis (after giving effect to the Fourth Amending Agreement), the working capital as at March 31, 2020 was \$17.7 million, such that normalized working capital has increased by \$2.7 million as at December 31, 2020.
+This increase is largely due to the proceeds of the BCAP loan of \$2.75 million, classified as a long-term liability, being invested in inventory, a current asset.

-Accounts receivable of \$3.1 million as at September 30, 2020 decreased by \$0.3 million from \$3.4 million as at March 31, 2020.
+Accounts receivable of \$2.7 million as at December 31, 2020 decreased by \$0.7 million from \$3.4 million as at March 31, 2020.
 The decrease was primarily the result of a change in the customer sales mix.

-The inventory balance was \$22.5 million as at September 30, 2020, a small increase of \$0.4 million from \$22.1 million as at March 31, 2020.
+The inventory balance was \$24.3 million as at December 31, 2020, an increase of \$2.2 million from \$22.1 million as at March 31, 2020.
+The increase is seasonal in nature due to the contractually committed annual purchase of the fall grape harvest in October and November, and was financed from the proceeds of the BCAP loan.
 Winery inventory is dependent on domestically grown grapes that are used in the sale of premium and ultra-premium wines that are held for a longer period than imported wine.
 These wines are typically aged for one to three years before they are sold.

-Accounts payable and accrued liabilities of \$7.6 million as at September 30, 2020 increased by \$0.4 million from \$7.2 million as at March 31, 2020.
-The small increase reflected the increase in inventory and continued active management of the disbursement process.
+Accounts payable and accrued liabilities of \$5.7 million as at December 31, 2020 decreased by \$1.5 million from \$7.2 million as at March 31, 2020.
+The decrease reflected continued active management of the disbursement process.

-The Company's credit facilities with BMO include a non-revolving term loan and a revolving operating line, the total of which was \$19.3 million as at September 30, 2020, a nominal increase of \$0.1 million from \$19.2 million as at March 31, 2020.
-The term loan balance declined by \$0.3 million to \$8.6 million as a result of quarterly scheduled repayments, while the operating line balance increased by \$0.4 million to \$10.7 million.
-The operating line increase plus collections on accounts receivable were used to fund the increase in inventory.
+The Company's credit facilities with BMO include the new BCAP term loan (see discussion below), an existing non-revolving term loan, a revolving operating line, the total of which was \$22.5 million as at December 31, 2020, an increase of \$3.3 million from \$19.2 million as at March 31, 2020.
+The existing term loan balance declined by \$0.3 million to \$8.6 million as a result of quarterly scheduled repayments, while the operating line balance increased by \$0.9 million to \$11.2 million.
+The operating line increase plus collections on accounts receivable were used to fund the decrease in accounts payable and accrued liabilities.